frankowobu/jenkins-playground/README.md

 # jenkins-playground
 Hello Worrld
-i want the github and jenkins o communicate
+i want the github and jenkins to communicate